mayfrost/guides/BOOTLOADER.md

 * On __CRUX__ do "_prt-get remove lilo_" if you dont use LILO.
 * On __Source Mage GNU/Linux__ do "_cast \<BOOTLOADER>_" to install the preferred bootloader.

-Supported filesystems by bootloaders, they will boot if they /boot partition has a supported filesystem.
-If on UEFI ignore this as it only supports FAT.:
+Supported filesystems by bootloaders, they will boot the OS only if the "_/boot_" partition has a supported filesystem.
+If on "_UEFI_" ignore this as it only supports "_FAT_".:
 * __LILO__: indifferent (anything?)
 * __SYSLINUX__: ext2, ext3, ext4, btrfs, ufs 1/2, FAT16, FAT32, iso9660, udf, NTFS.
 * __GRUB Legacy__: FAT16, FAT32, minix, ext2, ext3, ext4, ReiserFS, JFS, XFS, VSTa fs, Btrfs.